 This truncated Resume reveals a career of doing entrepreneurial start-ups, mostly telecommunications-related, while practicing law as an obligatory sideline.

-Profession; Education.
-As a co-founder of several law firms in the 1960’s and 1970’s and still a member of the bars of D.C. and MD, Lee’s law partners have variously included Frederick W. Ford (past Chairman of the FCC and past-President of the National Cable TV Association and Assistant Attorney General of the U.S.); Mark A. White (past General Counsel to the National Association of Securities Dealers); Ralph ‘Bullet” Pittman (ex-All American footballer at Baylor and House Majority Leader’s Sam Rayburn’s Legal Assistant for 15 years); Robert M. Booth (a past President of the Federal Communications’ Bar Association); and Thomas L. Siebert (past U.S. Ambassador to Sweden).
-(Lee’s primary mentor through age 28, when he passed, was his father, Eliot C. Lovett, who, with several others, literally created the practice of electronic communications law in the 1920’s, and whose character and flawless prose became the exemplars to which Lee still aspires.)
-Along the way, Lee authored over 50 published legal articles and three books on communications law (“Interpreting the Rules and Regulations of the Federal Communications Commission”, as published by Tab Books (a subsidiary of McGraw Hill, in 1960’s-70’s) but are no longer in print, and was an Editor of the Federal Communications Bar Association Law Journal in the 1970’s.
-Education: George Washington U. Law School, LL.B. ’58; recipient of multiple American Jurisprudence Scholarship Awards; Principia College, BA, Political Science-English ’55.
+Professional; Education.
+As a co-founder of several law firms in the 1960’s and 1970’s, Lee is still a member of the American Bar Association and of the bars of D.C. and MD, Lee’s law partners have variously included Frederick W. Ford (past Chairman of the FCC and past-President of the National Cable TV Association and Assistant Attorney General of the U.S.); Mark A. White (past General Counsel to the National Association of Securities Dealers); Ralph ‘Bullet” Pittman (ex-All American footballer at Baylor and Sam Rayburn’s Legal Assistant for 15 years); Robert M. Booth (a past President of the Federal Communications’ Bar Association); and Thomas L. Siebert (past U.S. Ambassador to Sweden).
+Lee authored over 50 published legal articles and three books on communications law (“Interpreting the Rules and Regulations of the Federal Communications Commission”, as published by Tab Books/McGraw Hill in 1960’s-70’s), and was an Editor of the FCBA Law Journal in the 1970’s.
+During the 1960’s and 1970’s, Lee also appeared on several dozen radio programs, a half dozen TV shows, and was a speaker at dozens of national, state and regional conventions of broadcasters and cable TV companies, and was a member of the Broadcast Pioneers (1979) and Cable TV Pioneers (1977).
+Education: George Washington U. Law School, LL.B. ’58; recipient of multiple American Jurisprudence Scholarship Awards; Principia College, BA, Political Science-English ’55, Principia Upper School and five years at Landon Preparatory School for Boys in Bethesda, MD.

 Memberships.
-Include/have included: Congressional Country Club (Potomac, MD); Aspen Club, Maroon Creek Club, & Grand Champions Club (all Aspen, CO.); Coral Beach & Tennis Club (Bermuda); Mid-Ocean Club (Bermuda); Confrerie des Chevaliers du Tastevin, (Bermuda); Royal Bermuda Yacht Club; Sailfish Point Country Club (Stuart, FL.); and numerous professional organizations, such as the Broadcast Pioneers and the Cable Television Pioneer Club.
+Include/have included: Congressional Country Club (Potomac, MD); Aspen Club, Maroon Creek Club, & Grand Champions Club (all Aspen, CO.); Coral Beach & Tennis Club (Bermuda); Mid-Ocean Club (Bermuda); Confrerie des Chevaliers du Tastevin, (Bermuda); Royal Bermuda Yacht Club; Tuckers Point Club (Bermuda); Sailfish Point Country Club (Stuart, FL.); and numerous professional organizations.

-Community Activities. (i) Recipient of the “Outstanding Service to Youth Award”, District Association of Approved Youth Clubs (1964), serving over 300 boys’ clubs in Washington, D.C., of which then Attorney General Robert Kennedy was the Chairman. (ii) Some 20 years of coaching youth baseball in two countries and a three-time recipient of the “Coach of Year” Award (RBBA, Boys Baseball Association in Montgomery County, Md.), (iii) Past Chairman of D.C.
-Metro Boys’ Boxing Association (1971). (iv) Past President of various civic groups, including: the Inter-Community Council of Citizens’ Associations (Montgomery County, Md.); the Montgomery Square Citizens’ Association; the Beverly Farms PTA; and the Bullis Prep School Fathers’ Club (co-founder); Mentor for YouthNet (Bermuda); and Life Trustee, John Cabot University, Rome, Italy.
+Community Activities. (i) “Fluency Freedom Award” from Theta Research Institute (2021); (ii) “Outstanding Service to Youth Award“, District Association of Approved Youth Clubs (1964), serving over 300 boys’ clubs in Washington, D.C., of which then Attorney General Robert Kennedy was the Chairman. (iii) Three-time recipient of the “Coach of Year” Award in 1968, 1970 and 1973 (Rockville Boys Baseball Association in Montgomery County, Md.), (iv) Past Chairman of D.C.
+Metro Boys’ Boxing Association (1971). (v) Past President of various civic groups in the 1960’s-1970’s, including: the Inter-Community Council of Citizens’ Associations (Montgomery County, Md.); the Montgomery Square Citizens’ Association; the Beverly Farms PTA; and the Bullis Prep School Fathers’ Club; (vi) Mentor for YouthNet (Bermuda); and (vii) Life Trustee, John Cabot University, Rome, Italy.